HaloCRM Guides

 Here, use the "New" button to create a new group and give the group a name.

-Assign each dashboard to a group when configuring the dashboard itself, using the "Dashboard Tab Group" field.
+Assign each dashboard to a group when configuring the dashboard itself, using the "Dashboard Tab Group" (v2.218) / "Dashboard Group" (v2.224) field.

 Now, you can filter which dashboards show using the group.